Skip to main content

 App functions

-Every TypeScript file in your project's /api directory is automatically deployed as an app function and therefore exposed as an API endpoint.
+Every TypeScript file in your project's /api directory is automatically deployed as an app function and exposed as an API endpoint.

 Currently, you can deploy functions built with JavaScript/TypeScript, which run within the Dynatrace JavaScript runtime.
+To see the list of supported APIs, visit Web APIs

 Function interface